-- 7.1.10 Where the prize is a vehicle, the licensed charitable organization must complete a transportation log detailing the date, purpose, mileage, and driver of all trips taken by the vehicle from the time the licensed charitable organization obtained the vehicle until the time the vehicle was awarded to the prize winner.
-The transportation log must be retained with the raffle records and be submitted to AGLC, if requested. - 7.1.11 Where second-hand merchandise, previously-used show home furniture, collectibles, or antiques are offered as prizes, the licensed charitable organization must submit with the application two independent, third-party appraisals from qualified appraisers stating the appraised value of the prize merchandise. - 7.1.12 Licensed charitable organizations conducting raffles with homes as a prize must submit a complete list of individual costs for appliances, furniture, and decorations in each room of the house.
-Additionally, the advertised value of the lot must reflect the average selling price of similar lots in the same subdivision or area at the time the application is submitted. - 7.1.13 If the prize winner is under 18 years of age, and the prize has an MSRP of: - a) \$10,000 or less, the licensed charitable organization must contact the Office of the Public Guardian and Trustee prior to dispensing the prize and must comply with the direction provided.
-The Office of the Public Guardian and Trustee may be contacted toll free at 1-877-427-4525, in Edmonton at (780)427-2744, or in Calgary at (403)297-6541; or - b) more than \$10,000, the licensed charitable organization must deliver the prize to the Office of the Public Guardian and Trustee. - 7.1.14 Prizes must be immediately transferable without encumbrances on the title to the winner.
-No costs, including taxes, may be charged to the winner for the transfer of the property or title into the winner's name except for possible prize delivery transportation costs as specified in the approved raffle rules. - 7.1.15 Except for prizes described in Section 7.1.16, raffle winners have one year from the date of the draw to claim the prize.
-The licensed charitable organization must secure unclaimed prizes for a period of one year from the draw date.
-If the prize remains unclaimed after one year, the prize or cash equivalent to the MSRP of the prize must be donated to a charitable beneficiary approved by AGLC. - 7.1.16 Where houses, vehicles, travel package, live animals, or perishable items such as food and plants are offered as prizes, the licensed charitable organization may set a deadline for the prize winner to claim the prize.
-If the winner does not claim the prize within the specified time, an alternative prize must be provided.
-AGLC must approve the deadline and alternative prize(s) and both must be listed in the raffle rules.
+- 7.1.11 Where the prize is a vehicle, the licensed charitable organization must complete a transportation log detailing the date, purpose, mileage, and driver of all trips taken by the vehicle from the time the licensed charitable organization obtained the vehicle until the time the vehicle was awarded to the prize winner.
+The transportation log must be retained with the raffle records and be submitted to AGLC, if requested. - 7.1.12 Where second-hand merchandise, previously-used show home furniture, collectibles, or antiques are offered as prizes, the licensed charitable organization must submit with the application two independent, third-party appraisals from qualified appraisers stating the appraised value of the prize merchandise. - 7.1.13 Licensed charitable organizations conducting raffles with homes as a prize must submit a complete list of individual costs for appliances, furniture, and decorations in each room of the house.
+Additionally, the advertised value of the lot must reflect the average selling price of similar lots in the same subdivision or area at the time the application is submitted. - 7.1.14 If the prize winner is under 18 years of age, and the prize has an MSRP of: - a) \$10,000 or less, the licensed charitable organization must contact the Office of the Public Guardian and Trustee prior to dispensing the prize and must comply with the direction provided.
+The Office of the Public Guardian and Trustee may be contacted toll free at 1-877-427-4525, in Edmonton at (780)427-2744, or in Calgary at (403)297-6541; or - b) more than \$10,000, the licensed charitable organization must deliver the prize to the Office of the Public Guardian and Trustee. - 7.1.15 Prizes must be immediately transferable without encumbrances on the title to the winner.
+No costs, including taxes, may be charged to the winner for the transfer of the property or title into the winner's name except for possible prize delivery transportation costs as specified in the approved raffle rules. - 7.1.16 The licensed charitable organization must allow a minimum of three months from the date of the draw for the winner to claim the prize, except for prizes in: - a) Subsection 7.1.17; - b) bearer ticket raffles; and - c) progressive raffles.

-DATE ISSUED: February 2, 2021 AUTHORITY: Original signed by Len Rhodes
+DATE ISSUED: luly 12 2021 AUTHORITY: Original signed by DATE ISSUED: July 13, 2021 AUTHORITY: Len Rhodes